goehlemichael/terraform-podcast/README.md

 # Using Infrastructure
 1) Record/Edit your podcast episode
 2) Create folder in content bucket - name it anything
-3) Upload mp3 to folder in content bucket - name it anything
+3) Create a new folder in the content s3 bucket, its name = the episodes description
-4) Upload image.jpeg in content bucket - name it image.jpeg
+4) Inside that folder upload the mp3 for the episode, its name = the episodes title

 # Run Tests
     cd tests; go test -timeout 45m | tee test_output.log